danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 RIOT should aim at providing everything users need, either in its code base or in the external packages it supports.
 The list of hardware, algorithms and other elements that RIOT supports should constantly be expanding.

+## Vendor and technology independence

+Vendors and technologies are supported with zero bias.
+This means users can choose what's best for them, without being led by RIOT.
+Moreover, RIOT is Free Software [2], which means users are free to use it as they wish without lock-in.

+The choice of the hardware and standards RIOT supports should depend only on how well they support the use cases.
+Any allegiance that modules may have should be kept to themselves.

 ## Modularity